COVID-19 may never go away, but the actual herd immunity is within reach | ExBulletin

 Herd immunity to COVID-19 is unlikely to be fully achieved.

-One seems to be immunity to COVID-19 acquired by vaccination or infection.
-Decline over timeIn addition, SARS-CoV-2 is Continue to evolveOver time, variants that can infect immunized people (even if this only results in mild disease) have selective benefits.
+One seems to be immunity to vaccination or COVID-19 obtained by vaccination. infection Decline over timeIn addition, SARS-CoV-2 is Continue to evolveOver time, variants that can infect immunized people (even if this only results in mild disease) have selective benefits.

-Also, our population Different communities, workplaces, environmentsSome of these have high vaccination rates and low infection rates throughout the population, but the risk of infection is high enough or the immunity is low enough that large outbreaks can occur. ..
+Also, our population is a collection of different communities, workplaces and environments.
+In some of these, even if the overall population has high vaccination rates and low infection rates, the risk of infection is high enough or the immunity is low enough that large-scale epidemics can occur.

 Practical herd immunity